8e7an/dotvim/NOTES.md

 `V` Start line visual selection at cursor

 `v` Start visual selection at cursor

+`dH` Delete from cursor to the top line of what is displayed visually.

+`dL` Delete from cursor to the bottom line of what is displayed visually.

 `<Ctrl+v>` Start character visual selection at cursor